mdc-suite/mdc/README.md

 # mdc
-Main repository of the Multi-Dataflow Composer (MDC) suite
+Welcome to the main reposirory of the *Multi-Dataflow Composer (MDC)* design suite.
+Further info to be added here.